ccoutant/dwarf-locations/chapter2-diffs.md

 lifetime.*</span>

 <span class="add">Information about the location of program objects is provided by
-location descriptions.
-A location description can be either of two forms:</span>
+locations.
+"Location descriptions" are DWARF constructs that evaluate to a location and can be either of two forms:</span>

 - <span class="add">A DWARF expression, yielding a single location.
 These are sufficient for describing the location of any object as long as its lifetime is either static or the same as the lexical block that owns it, excluding any prologue or epilogue ranges, and it does not move during its lifetime.</span>

+  [ttye: We will tackle DWARF expressions needing to return multiple places to another issue.]

 - <span class="add">A location list, which describes objects that have a limited lifetime or change their location during their lifetime.
 Location lists are a